jvehent/haproxy-aws/README.rst

     # disconnect slow handshake clients early, protect from
     # resources exhaustion attacks
     timeout http-request 5s

 URL filtering with ACLs
 -----------------------

-HAProxy has the ability to instead requests before passing them to the backend.
+HAProxy has the ability to inspect requests before passing them to the backend.
 This is limited to query strings, and doesn't support inspecting the body of a POST request.
 But we can already leverage this to filter out unwanted traffic.